← Back to Tutorials

 Step 1: Enter the Loan Amount

-Input the total amount you plan to borrow.
-This is the principal loan amount, not including interest.
+Enter the total amount you intend to borrow.
+This amount is the principal on which interest will be calculated.

 Step 2: Input the Interest Rate

-Enter the annual interest rate offered by your lender.
-This rate varies based on loan type, your credit score, and market conditions.
+Enter the annual interest rate offered by the lender.
+Rates vary based on loan type, borrower profile, and market conditions.

 Step 3: Select the Loan Tenure

-• Shorter Tenure (5-10 years): Higher monthly EMI but much lower total interest
+• Shorter Tenure: Higher EMIs, lower total interest

-• Longer Tenure (15-30 years): Lower monthly EMI but significantly higher total interest
+• Longer Tenure: Lower EMIs, higher total interest

 Step 4: Review Your EMI Breakdown

-• Total Amount Payable: Principal + Total Interest
+• Total Amount Payable: Loan principal plus interest

-• Amortization Schedule: Year-wise breakdown showing how much goes toward principal vs. interest
+• Amortization Schedule: Yearly breakdown of principal and interest portions

 Understanding the Amortization Schedule